imengyu/Ballance/README.md

 You need:

-* Install Unity 2021.2.3+
+* Install Unity 2021.3.2+
 * Install a code editor (VScode or Visual Studio)
 * Clone or download this project `https://github.com/imengyu/Ballance` to your computer.

 Steps:

 1. Open the project with unity.
-2. When running for the first time, you need to click the menu "Slua > All > Make" to generate Lua interface files.
-After generation, you don't need generate again.
-3. Open `Scenes/MainScene.unity` scene.
+2. Open `Scenes/MainScene.unity` scene.
-4. Select the `GameEntry` object, set `Debug Type` to `NoDebug` in the inspector.
+3. Select the `GameEntry` object, set `Debug Type` to `NoDebug` in the inspector.
-5. Click Run and you can see the game.
+4. Click Run and you can see the game.

 ## Generate game programs from project source code